yottaawesome/webslop-playground/README.md

 ## Introduction

-A repo to hold various small web-based projects and experiments.
-This is a mix of hand-written and AI generated projects for study.
-This intended to be a mix of different technologies, like dotnet, NodeJS, Deno etc.
+A repo to hold various small web-based projects and experiments intended for my own study.
+This is a mix of hand-written and AI generated projects with a mix of different web technologies.